 So my interest in Doctor Fate is something that’s been brewing for a number of decades.

 As you probably know, I did have a brief shot at it in the late ‘70s, when I got to do a handful of [Fate] backup stories in The Flash, but there was never a chance to do anything major with the character.

 I’ve basically been campaigning for another shot at the character ever since.
 After thirty years, DC finally said yes! (laughs) Of course, by the time I got it, the character had accumulated a continuity as convoluted as…well, I think its only serious rival is Hawkman, in terms of how many revamps, reboots, and revisionist histories it’s undergone.
 Nobody could really make sense of it anymore.

-(Newsarama Note: Ironically, the last Doctor Fate was Hector Hall, son of…Hawkman.
+(Newsarama Note: Ironically, the last Doctor Fate was Hector Hall, son of…Hawkman.)